sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 <img src ='assets/geo_analysis_geometry_18.png'>

-We have five areas densely covered by electicity cables, those are the ones that our company is responsible for.
-For our first analysis, we will focus on these areas.
+You have five areas densely covered by electicity cables, those are the ones that your company is responsible for.
+For the first analysis, you will focus on these areas.

 ### What cell towers lacking electricity cables nearby

 In many areas, especially rural or remote ones, cell towers might be located far from electricity grids.
 This can pose a challenge in providing a reliable power supply to these towers.
 They often rely on diesel generators, which can be expensive to operate and maintain and have environmental implications.
 Furthermore, power outages can lead to disruptions in mobile connectivity, impacting individuals, businesses, and emergency services.

-Our analysis aims to identify mobile cell towers that are not near an existing electricity grid.
+Your analysis aims to identify mobile cell towers that are not near an existing electricity grid.
 This information could be used to prioritize areas for grid expansion, to improve the efficiency of renewable energy source installations (like solar panels or wind turbines), or to consider alternative energy solutions.

 For this and the next examples let's use GEOGRAPHY data type as it can be easyly visualized using CARTO.
 As a first step, let's create GEOGRAPHY equivalents for energy grids and boundaries table.
-For that we need to reproject GEOMETRY column in each of the tables into mapping system WGS 84 (SRID=4326) and then convert to GEOGRAPHY data type.
+For that you need to reproject GEOMETRY column in each of the tables into mapping system WGS 84 (SRID=4326) and then convert to GEOGRAPHY data type.
 Run following queries that create new tables and enable search optimization for each of them in order to iincrease the performance of spatial operations.

 ```
 // Creating a table with GEOGRAPHY for nl_administrative_areas